 Hair Dye Claims

-In recent times more and more people are choosing to dye their hair and as a consequence increasing numbers are bringing Hair Dye Claims after suffering quite serious, and sometimes life threatening allergic reactions to the chemicals contained within the hair dye.
+More and more people are choosing to dye their hair and increasing numbers are bringing Hair Dye Claims after suffering quite serious, and sometimes life threatening allergic reactions to the chemicals contained within the hair dye.

 Hair Dye Claims can arise from allergic reactions taking place either in the home following the purcahase of Home Hair Dye Kits or in the Hairdresser’s salon.
 Either way, in view of the seriousness of the possible allergic reaction to the chemicals in the Hair Dye all necessary precautions must be carried out to minimise the risk of injury.